IZA/IAB Linked Evaluation Dataset

 Time Periods: 1993 - 2010

 This study uses the factually anonymous data of the IZA/IAB Linked Evaluation Dataset 1993-2010.
-Data access was provided via a Scientific Use File supplied by the Research Data Centre (FDZ) of the German Federal Employment Agency (BA) at the Institute for Employment Research (IAB) and the International Data Service Center (IDSC) of the Institute for the Study of Labor (IZA).In text and first footnote
+Data access was provided via a Scientific Use File supplied by the Research Data Centre (FDZ) of the German Federal Employment Agency (BA) at the Institute for Employment Research (IAB) and the Research Data Center of IZA (IDSC).In text and first footnote

 - Lichter, A., & Schiprowski, A. (2021).
 Benefit duration, job search behavior and re-employment.
 Journal of Public Economics, 193, 2021, 104326.